mvysny/beverage-buddy-vok/README.md

 | ----- | -------
 | [build.gradle.kts](build.gradle.kts) | [Gradle](https://gradle.org/) build tool configuration files.
 Gradle is used to compile your app, download all dependency jars and build a war file
 | [gradlew](gradlew), [gradlew.bat](gradlew.bat), [gradle/](gradle) | Gradle runtime files, so that you can build your app from command-line simply by running `./gradlew`, without having to download and install Gradle distribution yourself.
-| [.travis.yml](.travis.yml) | Configuration file for [Travis-CI](http://travis-ci.org/) which tells Travis how to build the app.
-Travis watches your repo; it automatically builds your app and runs all the tests after every commit.
-| [Procfile](Procfile) | Tells [Heroku](https://www.heroku.com/) hosting service how to run your app in a cloud.
-See below on how to deploy your app on Heroku for free.
 | [.gitignore](.gitignore) | Tells [Git](https://git-scm.com/) to ignore files that can be produced from your app's sources - be it files produced by Gradle, Intellij project files etc.
 | [src/main/resources/](src/main/resources) | A bunch of static files not compiled by Kotlin in any way; see below for explanation.
 | [simplelogger.properties](src/main/resources/logback.xml) | We're using [Slf4j](https://www.slf4j.org/) for logging and this is the configuration file for Slf4j